EvanHahn/dotfiles/README.md

 cd script

-./symlink.sh  # to symlink all files in resources ./use_zsh.sh  # to use ZSH
+./symlink.sh  # to symlink all files in `resources`
-./osx.sh      # to set up OSX preferences ./atom_packages.sh  # to install Atom packages

-vim +NeoBundleInstall +qall
+./osx-settings.sh  # OSX settings
+./osx-packages.rb  # brew, brew-cask, and gem

+./change-shell.sh  # to use ZSH (and add it to /etc/shells)
 ```

 update: